top of page

 Search

-Blessed by Being Sealed for Inheritance
+Blessed by Being Sealed

-Over the past few weeks, we have been considering two of the “every spiritual blessings in the heavenly places” that God has blessed us with – chosen for adoption and redeemed.
+Over the past few days, we have been considering two of the “every spiritual blessings in the heavenly places” that God has blessed us with – chosen for adoption and redeemed.
 Today we will consider the third spiritual blessing Paul shares with us.

 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places, even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.
 In love he predestined us for adoption to himself as sons through Jesus Christ, according to the purpose of his will, to the praise of his glorious grace, with which he has blessed us in the Beloved.
-7 In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace, 8 which he lavished upon us, in all wisdom and insight making known to us the mystery of his will, according to his purpose, which he set forth in Christ 10 as a plan for the fullness of time, to unite all things in him, things in heaven and things on earth.
+In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace, which he lavished upon us, in all wisdom and insight making known to us the mystery of his will, according to his purpose, which he set forth in Christ 10 as a plan for the fullness of time, to unite all things in him, things in heaven and things on earth.

 11 In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will, 12 so that we who were the first to hope in Christ might be to the praise of his glory.
 13 In him you also, when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit, 14 who is the guarantee of our inheritance until we acquire possession of it, to the praise of his glory.[1]

-Ephesians 3:3-14 (emphasis added)
+Ephesians 1:3-14 (emphasis added)

 Neither fate nor human merit determines our destiny.
 The benevolent purpose—that we should be holy and faultless (verse 4), sons of God (verse 5), destined to glorify him forever (verse 6, cf. verses 12 and 14)—is fixed, being part of a larger, universe-embracing plan.
 Not only did God make this plan that includes absolutely all things that ever take place in heaven, on earth, and in hell; past, present, and even the future, pertaining to both believers and unbelievers, to angels and devils, to physical as well as spiritual energies and units of existence both large and small; he also wholly carries it out.
 His providence in time is as comprehensive as is his decree from eternity.
 (New Testament Commentary: Exposition of Ephesians [Grand Rapids: Baker, 1967], p.
 88)”[4]

-“In him we have obtained an inheritance, having been predestined according to the purpose of him who worksall things according to the counsel of his will.”
+“In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will.”
 The word works or energeō in the Greek is where we get our English words, energy, energetic, and energize.
 When God works all things, He not only creates all things to function, but He creates them functioning the way He intended from the moment of creation.

 God works all things according to the counsel of his will.
 God is sovereign.
 There is nothing outside His will and purpose.
 As we go back and think about verse 11, it is in Christ, by God’s sovereignty and power according to His faithfulness that we have obtained an inheritance.